threefoldfoundation/info_sdk/src/1_architecture/architecture_storage.md

 ### Introduction
 The storage architecture follows the true peer2peer design of this grid.
 Any participating node can store elements of objects (files, photos, movies, databases etc.) by offering a slice of the present (local) storage devices.
 Managing storage and retrieval of all of these distributed fragments is done by software that creates development or end-user interfaces for this storage algorithm.
 We call this dispersed storage.
 More details later.

 Peer2peer provides the unique proposition of selecting storage providers that match your application and service of business criteria.
 For example, you might be looking to store data for your application in a certain geographic area (for governance and compliance) reasons.
 Also, you might want to use different "storage policies" for different types of data.
 Examples are live versus archived data.
-All of these uses cases are possible with this storage architecture and can be build by using the same building blocks produced by farmers and consumed by developers/end-users.
+All of these uses cases are possible with this storage architecture and can be built by using the same building blocks produced by farmers and consumed by developers/end-users.

 ### Dispersed storage architecture design philosophy